Adventure Works provides a suite of Bush Adventure Therapy (BAT), Outdoor Therapy and Outdoor Counselling services in Australia. Services include:

 - Partnerships with individuals and groups who wish to collaborate on any project, program or idea.

-Adventure Works delivers BAT programs and counselling services at cost-covering rates.
+Adventure Works delivers BAT programs, Outdoor Therapy and Outdoor Counselling counselling services at cost-covering rates.
 Like other social enterprises, profits drawn from our other service areas are directed towards increasing access to BAT and counselling services for people on low incomes.

-Adventure Works supports the safe and effective use of BAT across Australia through our own work and through our membership of the peak body for this field of practice in Australia, the Australian Association for Bush Adventure Therapy Inc. (AABAT).
+Adventure Works supports the safe and effective use of BAT across Australia through our own work and through our membership of the national body for this field of practice in Australia, the Australian Association for Bush Adventure Therapy Inc. (AABAT) and support of the emerging Outdoor Health Sector.

-In collaboration with other agencies, businesses and organisations, Adventure Works seeks to support the professionalisation of Bush Adventure Therapy in Australia.
+In collaboration with other agencies, businesses and organisations, Adventure Works seeks to support the professionalisation of Bush Adventure Therapy and Outdoor Health practices in Australia.
 We openly encourage people to ask us about our work, including our practices, theories, outcomes and the evidence behind what we do.

 Bush Adventure Therapy